RasyadiAbdoellah/dummy-api/README.md

 ## GET /posts

-Available queries:
+Available query parameters:
 * limit = number of posts in response
-* offset = how many posts to skip. e.g. offset=10 first post in response will be id: 11.
+* offset = how many posts to skip. e.g. offset=10 will skip 10 posts.
 * type = filters by post type.
 Must be either 'article' or 'event'.
 Returns posts where type === post.type.
 * category = filters by post category.
 Must be 'tech', 'creative', or 'finance.
 Returns posts where category === post.category.